 Master’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a master’s degree in health and medical administrative services was $54,400 per year.
-These stats come from the U.S. Department of Education.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in health and medical administrative services have a median salary of $54,400 during the early years of their career.
 During this timeframe, most salaries fell between $45,600 (25th percentile) and $64,200 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to health and medical administrative services.